 While making a reservation you will see a section that allows you to request a special meal.
 This request will be sent to the airline and will be requested on all applicable flights.
 Although we can pass your meal request to the respective airlines, we cannot guarantee that the request will be honored.

 If you wish to change your meal choice you can contact the airline directly.
-For a list of world-wide airline phone numbers, please visit the Airline Contact page.
+For a list of worldwide airline phone numbers, please visit the Airline Contact page.

 Can I use an airline coupon or voucher online?

 We are unable to accept vouchers or airline coupons as partial or full payment towards the purchase of an airline ticket on our website.
 It is suggested that you contact the issuing airline directly.
-For a list of world-wide airline phone numbers, please visit the Airline Contact page.
+For a list of worldwide airline phone numbers, please visit the Airline Contact page.

 Can I hold a reservation?

 Airline regulations prohibit us from holding reservations.
-To ensure you receive the discounted fare the tickets need to purchase the ticket(s) immediately.
+To ensure you receive the discounted fare tickets need to purchase the ticket(s) immediately.
 Airfares are not guaranteed until ticketed and the fare will expire if the reservation is not confirmed and ticketed.

 For most US domestic travel, airlines do not offer a child discount and will charge full fare.
 For International travel, child and infant fares vary depending on the airline.

-How do I pay for all travel products such as air tickets, insurance, hotels etc. purchased online?
+How do I pay for all travel products such as air tickets, insurance, hotels, etc. purchased online?

-The form of payment accepted to purchase online is a valid US or Canadian credit or debit card.
+The form of payment accepted to purchase online is the valid US or Canadian credit or debit card.
 Debit cards may be used but are generally subject to low daily limits that may cause the payment process to be rejected, i.e. Credit card declined.
 We accept the following types of major credit cards: American Express, Visa, Master Card, Discover, and Diners Club.
-If you do not have a valid credit card then tickets may not be purchased on-line.
+If you do not have a valid credit card then tickets may not be purchased online.
 Only one card may be used to purchase the ticket(s) on a given reservation.

 To complete the purchase process you will need to enter information about the credit card and have this information validated before a ticket or a final confirmation is issued.
 If the entered credit card information is not valid then an error will be generated and an e-mail sent to you (at the e-mail address specified by you) indicating that the credit card has been declined.
-In order to keep the reservation you must call the Help Desk on our Toll Free number 888-490-4583 and provide the Representative with valid credit card information within 24 hours of making the reservation, or the reservation may be terminated.
+In order to keep the reservation you must call the Help Desk on our Toll-Free number 1-347-491-5522 and provide the Representative with valid credit card information within 24 hours of making the reservation, or the reservation may be terminated.
 Please be aware we have no control of the airlines taking their seats back for inventory purposes from an un-ticketed reservation without notice.
 Most credit card declines are the result of inaccurate information being entered into the website payment page such as transposing credit card digits, having the wrong security code or expiration date, or the name on the card and address are inconsistent.
 These problems can be remedied by simply calling Help Desk and correcting the entered data.

 Can I pay for the ticket with a debit card?